ethanwongca/canadianonlinemun/README.md

 <strong> Awards from UNHCR are placed in the awards folder. </strong>

 <h2> Languages </h2>
-For the bots - Python 3, OS library, discord library, dotenv library, asyncio, nest_asyncio and random library
+For the bots - Python 3, OS library, discord library, dotenv library, asyncio, nest_asyncio, SQLite 3 and random library

 For the website - Javascript, CSS, HTML, React.JS, Bootstrap